 The disease is inherited in an autosomal dominant pattern, meaning that only one copy of the mutated TTR gene is sufficient to cause the disease.
 It is equally common in men and women.

 Symptoms and diagnosis

 The age at which the first symptoms of FAP develop varies widely and can appear between the ages of 20 and 80.
 As a result, some people with the disease may never experience any symptoms, but still may pass the defective gene to their children.

 The symptoms of FAP include peripheral neuropathy that may appear early as an abnormal sensation in the legs and feet, such as numbness, tingling, or burning, and autonomic neuropathy, when the nerves that control involuntary bodily functions such as blood pressure, temperature control, and digestion, are damaged.

 The disease usually worsens over five to 15 years and often ends with death from heart failure due to TTR protein deposits.
 Other symptoms depend on where protein accumulation occur in the body.

 When doctors suspect FAP due to a patient’s symptoms, the diagnosis can be confirmed using a tissue biopsy (a small sample of tissue is processed and examined under a microscope) and genetic testing to search for mutations in the TTR gene.

-There is no cure for FAP, and the only available treatment consists of managing the symptoms of the disease.
-Physicians may prescribe TTR stabilizer drugs to slow the progression of the disease and reduce its impact on the patient’s daily life.
+There is currently no cure for FAP.
+However, physicians may prescribe TTR stabilizer treatments to slow the progression of the disease and reduce its impact on the patient’s daily life.